-What people are saying about working with Nala:
+What people are saying about grief and ancestor work with Nala:

 Couldn’t explain how helpful this work has been for me in the repatterning of the way I experience life, death, and all the emotions in between.
 It encourages me to be with the fear that I hold so deeply in my body.
-If you are able, I highly recommend.—Alexa H.
+If you are able, I highly recommend.—Alexa H., Port Hadlock, WA

 Having done grief work with Nala in several contexts over the course of several years, I believe she viscerally and intimately understands grief and the myriad forms it can take.
 She has seemingly apprenticed herself to grief itself, and, from what I have seen, she has surrendered to where it will take her, personally and in relation to her community.
 She has learned to weave a strong basket to help contain the grief and wild emotion of others, as it moves through them and seeps back into the earth to nourish us all.
 This work is so vital to our world and Nala approaches it with skill, passion, and humility.